andreasfor/mvp_ml_delivery-main/README.md

 ### Testing & IDE

 All modules have tests implemented using the Nutter test framework and code written in Databricks UI.
 However, the initial goal was to develop the code in a proper IDE such as Visual Studio Code and utilize the new Databricks Connection extension, which makes it possible to use the Databricks clusters and storage remotely.
-But because I did not have admin rights at the time, the Databricks Connection extension did not work as intended.
+But because I did not have access to Unity Catalog at the time, the Databricks Connection extension did not work as intended.
 Therefore, most code and tests were developed in Databricks UI.

 ### ML model